nolar/kopf/docs/handlers.rst

-    Worth noting that Kopf stores the status of the handlers, such as their progress or errors or retries, in the object itself (in its ``status``), which triggers its own low-level events, but these events are not detected as the separate causes, as there is nothing changed *essentially*.
+    Worth noting that Kopf stores the status of the handlers, such as their progress or errors or retries, in the object itself (in its ``status``), which triggers its own low-level events, but these events are not detected as separate causes, as there is nothing changed *essentially*.

 The following 3 core cause-handlers are available::